ART(IST) MUST BE BEAUTIFUL - The Agony, the Bliss, the Transformational Healing Power of Art

 The mirror is one of the dancer’s greatest tools.
 It is also one of our crippling detriments that we have to battle every day to not become dependent upon.
 The same is true for the female form in general.

-And you over there who could be soooo gorgeous if-only, but no. There you go, failing to provide the epitome of either masculine OR feminine beauty.
+And you over there.
+You could be soooo gorgeous if-only, but no. There you go, failing to provide the epitome of either masculine OR feminine beauty.
 What THE fuck were you thinking, mixing your mediums where other people have to endure the sight of you?

 And you?
 Pfffft.
 You were just painted in the wrong hue.
 Oh.
 And your silhouette is all wrong, too.